apimento/project1ConnectFour/README.md

 As a UX designer, I wanted to task myself with a scenario that reflected what the development process is like, as a developer, working with a UX team.
 Through many hours of troubleshooting, playing, and research, I was able to program my game to very closely resemble my wireframe.

-It was tedious, but art is nothing if not tedious.
+It was tedious, but making art is nothing if not tedious.

 To make my wireframe become reality, I relied heavily on CSS.
 I created the divs on HTML, then shaped them, then created a grid and placed each element in its appropriate position.
 I found that my elements were just slightly off in my grid, but I decided to let it remain that way for the time being.